 Top London bars

-Late-night dining in London
+Late-night dining and 24-hour restaurants in London

 - Chow down on steaks and burgers until the early hours at swanky Soho brasserie Balans Soho Society.